-Most flexible plastic packaging like potato chips bags, food pouches, crinkly bags, and candy wrappers are not recyclable.
+Most flexible plastic packaging, like potato chip bags, food pouches, crinkly bags, and candy wrappers, are not recyclable.
 This is because they make them with layers of different materials that make them difficult to recycle.

 You can not recycle items that contain substances that are poisonous, flammable, corrosive, and toxic.
 These include motor oil, oil paint, pesticides, fuel, or poisons.
 It is advisable to take extra caution when disposing of packaging or containers of such substances.

 Aerosol cans with products in them, no matter how little, are unrecyclable.
 To make your aerosol cans recyclable, you need to empty the contents.